 Day 2: Kilkenny to County Kerry

-Your route today will take you from Kilkenny to Killarney in county Kerry.
-Killarney is well known as the gateway to the Ring of Kerry and its contemporary pub scene, live shows and concerts.
+Your route today will take you from Kilkenny to Killarney in County Kerry.
+Killarney is well known as the gateway to the Ring of Kerry and its contemporary pub scene, live shows, and concerts.
 Its many attractive experiences make the town a preferred overnight stop for many the international and Irish tourist alike.
-On your tour route you will have the opportunity to visit the stunning Rock of Cashel, an impressive grouping of medieval structures set upon an outcrop of limestone in the Vale County of Tipperary.
-It has long been said that saint Patrick supposedly prayed on the rock and converted local high kings to Christianity.
-Cahir Castle, one of Ireland’s best preserved castles can also be easily found in this area.
+On your tour route, you will have the opportunity to visit the stunning Rock of Cashel, an impressive grouping of medieval structures set upon an outcrop of limestone in the Vale County of Tipperary.
+It has long been said that Saint Patrick supposedly prayed on the rock and converted local high kings to Christianity.
+Cahir Castle, one of Ireland’s best-preserved castles can also be easily found in this area.
 For those who wish to travel the even more scenic but slightly longer route to Killarney, Blarney Castle can be visited.
 The castle was built almost six hundred years ago by a great Irish chieftain by the name of Cormac MacCarthy.
-Since then the castle and its ‘stone of eloquence’ has been attracting countless curious visitors each and every year.
+Since then the castle and its ‘stone of eloquence’ have been attracting countless curious visitors each and every year.
 Legend has it that if you kiss the stone you will never again be lost for words and have as the Irish say, ‘the gift of the gab’.
-Upon your arrival in Killarney there are many walks and trails for you to enjoy whereupon you can see the best the Irish countryside has to offer, including a two hour tour around Killarney town itself.
+Upon your arrival in Killarney, there are many walks and trails for you to enjoy whereupon you can see the best the Irish countryside has to offer, including a two-hour tour around Killarney town itself.
 You will also have the opportunity to visit Ross Castle which sits gracefully on the shores of Killarney’s lower lake, Killarney national park and the Gap of Dunloe.
 In the evenings the town’s pub scene comes to life.
 To take a break from your adventures outdoors you can experience the wide variety of traditional music and lively contemporary pubs the famous town has to offer.

 Day 3: While in Killarney